nielash/rclone-genfilters/docs/content/commands/rclone_genfilters.md

 ```
       --cmd                  Also show filters in command line syntax, to add the filters directly via the --filter flag instead of with a --filter-from file
   -h, --help                 help for genfilters
+      --input-file string    Load filters from this existing file on startup.
       --no-open              Do not automatically open the file when completed.
-  -o, --output-file string   Write results to a file at this path, for use as a --filter-from file. (default: {cachedir}/rclone_genfilters.txt)
+  -o, --output-file string   Write results to a file at this path, for use as a --filter-from file. (default: {currentdirectory}/rclone_genfilters.txt)
       --regex                Also show output as regex, in --dump filters format
 ```